rhdurham/SampleMDB/ReadMe.txt

 •	Login screen could use more polish and improvements (see below).
 •	Launch screen is basic and could use improvements.
 •	Error handling is minimal and should be improved in future release.
+•	ingest movie reviews from requirement REST service to this sample service.
+Can be accomplished through REST keymap in NSManagedObject

 iOS Client Issues
 •	iOS client only confirmed on simulator (iPhone 6s & 6s plus simulator).